Rage (1999 film): Production

 Rage is the debut feature of Newton Aduaka, the Nigerian-born film writer and director.
 The film was produced by Granite FilmWorks, the production company set up by Aduaka and Maria Elena L'Abbate to make independent films, the first of which was the critically acclaimed short On the Edge.

 Aduaka wrote the script for Rage in 1996.
 The first draft took four days to write all 120 pages.

 Shooting began on 7 September 1998.
 Four days earlier, the principal financier behind the film decided to pull out, meaning that much of the 40-strong film crew had to be let go before the shoot had begun.
 The shoot lasted ten days, 16 hours a day but with only a little money coming in, the production remained under pressure.
 The complexity of the shoot was increased by the ambition of the project.
 It was filmed in around 40 locations, with three jazz club set pieces including 20 musicians, and a scene involving 150 extras in one of the most unstable council estates in London.
 Almost the whole film is set at night.

 At the end of the tenth day of principal photography, the line producer resigned.
 Aduaka and his co-producer called a meeting of the crew at which the cameraman, art director, costume designer sound recordist and actors agreed to continue.
 However, production broke down and it was necessary to raise fresh finance and hire new equipment.
 A member of the crew and one of the lead actors decided to invest.
 Ten days later, shooting recommenced and continued until 20 October, when principal photography was completed.

 Soundtrack

-The soundtrack is largely drawn from semi-underground labels such as Jazz Fudge and Ninja Tune.
+The soundtrack is largely drawn from semi-underground labels such as Mumagi Music Productions, Jazz Fudge and Ninja Tune.